Top Questions > Classes & Registration

 FRCC offers a two-year A.A.S. degree and one-year certificates in our Veterinary Technology program at our Larimer Campus in Fort Collins.
 See the requirements, class descriptions, contact information and more.

-Check the Academic Calendar for exact start and end dates, as well as important dates and deadlines for each term.
+Check the Academic Calendar for exact start and end dates, as well as important dates and deadlines for each semester.

-FRCC operates on a semester system.
-Generally, classes begin in late August for fall term, shortly after the New Year for spring term, and around the last week of May for summer term.
+Generally, classes begin in late August for fall semester, mid-January for spring semester, and around the last week of May for summer semester.
 Fall and spring classes are each 15 weeks long.
-The Summer semester is 10 weeks long.
+The summer semester is 10 weeks long.

-We do have condensed courses available each semester that are held for less than the regular 10 or 15 week term.
+We do have condensed courses available each semester that are held for less than the regular 10 or 15 weeks.